 The trick to student involvement is teacher involvement.
 If you have an enthusiastic teacher and coach, he or she will recruit enthusiastic students.
 So that's where to begin.
 Make academic competition a "high profile" activity.
 Recognize students for their efforts and successes.
-Show other INVITATIONAL MEETS students that adults value and appreciate their hard We competed in three consecutive invitational work and courage.
+Show other students that adults value and appreciate their hard work and courage.